Israel indicts Palestinian seized after vanishing in Egypt

 "If he was called back to Rafah, that sounds like it could have been a ruse designed to get him on the 'right' side of the border first," the diplomat said.

-(Additional reporting by Ran Tzabar in Beersheba; Writing by Dan Williams; Editing by Jon Boyle)
+(Additional reporting by Nidal al-Mughrabi in Gaza and Ran Tzabar in Beersheba; Writing by Dan Williams; Editing by Alistair Lyon)